Klus3kk/Aniimal-Programming-Language/docs/getting-started/quick-start.rst

 Next Steps
 ----------

-Now that you know the basics, explore:
+Now that you know the basics, let's explore more:

 - :doc:`/language-reference/syntax` for detailed grammar rules
 - :doc:`/language-reference/data-structures` for more on lists and nests